Loading blog...

 | Customer Identification (KYC / CIP) | Collect full name, address, date of birth, and government ID numbers.
 Verify using reliable, independent sources. | Required under FinCEN CDD Final Rule (31 CFR 1010.230) and USA PATRIOT Act Section 326. |

-| Beneficial Ownership | Identify the natural persons who own or control a legal entity customer (25%+ ownership threshold). | Introduced formally by FinCEN’s CDD Rule in 2016 to expose shell company risk. |
+| Beneficial Ownership | Identify the natural persons who own or control a legal entity customer (25%+ ownership threshold). | Introduced by FinCEN’s CDD Rule in 2016 to expose shell-company risk. |

-| Purpose Understanding | Establish the intended nature of the business relationship to form a baseline for normal transaction activity. | Enables anomaly detection.
+| Purpose Understanding | Establish the intended nature of the business relationship to form a baseline for normal activity. | Enables anomaly detection.
 Without a baseline, monitoring is guesswork. |

-| Ongoing Monitoring | Continuously review transactions and re-verify customer data to detect changes in risk profile or suspicious behavior. | AML regulations require this throughout the client lifecycle, not only at onboarding. |
+| Ongoing Monitoring | Continuously review transactions and re-verify customer data to detect risk-profile changes. | AML rules require this throughout the lifecycle, not only at onboarding. |

 The Three Levels of Due Diligence: SDD, CDD, and EDD

-Level 1: Simplified Due Diligence (SDD)
+Simplified Due Diligence (SDD)

 SDD applies when the risk of money laundering or terrorist financing is demonstrably low, such as for public authorities, listed companies, or regulated financial entities.
 Documentation requirements are reduced, but a formal, documented risk assessment must justify the decision to apply SDD.

-Level 3: Enhanced Due Diligence (EDD)
+What Is Enhanced Due Diligence (EDD)?

 | “The private sector serves as the first line of defense in detecting and preventing misuse of the financial system.
-Effective AML/CFT depends on collaboration with the private sector and that starts with knowing your customer.” |
+Effective AML/CFT depends on knowing your customer.” |

 When Is Due Diligence Performed?
 A Step-by-Step Breakdown